Skip to content

 Optimal volume settings

 If you use a stereo cable, do not have your device plugged into a USB or any other wired power connector.
-The device's ground needs to be floating so that the L/R stereo channels map to Spectrum's internal ground and signal connections through its (mono) jack.
+The device’s ground must float so the L/R stereo channels map to Spectrum’s internal ground and signal connections through its (mono) jack.

 This method is nicely described here: https://retrocomputing.stackexchange.com/questions/773/loading-zx-spectrum-tape-audio-in-a-post-cassette-world

-Also note that if you use the "Invert one stereo channel" option and simply try to listen to the sound through your phone speakers, you should not hear anything since the two channels should cancel each other.
-If you do hear something, though, your phone is probably changing the "stereo" signal in some way - which is also not good.
+Also note that if you use the “Invert one stereo channel” option and try to listen to the sound through your phone speakers, you should not hear anything since the two channels should cancel each other.
+If you hear something, though, your phone is probably changing the “stereo” signal somehow – which is also not good.

 Recently I got an email from "BrancoRP2000" (nickname), where he used a Bluetooth receiver dongle to load games.
 Here is his link: Carregando programas por bluetooth no tk90x – OLDPLAYERS

-There are a number of such receivers, as he said, and your mileage may vary.
-I went ahead and picked one from Amazon - and it worked for me.
+There are several such receivers, as he said, and your mileage may vary.
+I went ahead and picked one from Amazon – and it worked for me.
 This is the one I purchased:

 BT dongle

-This may be a reasonable solution for many of you whose phone outputs too low a voltage on the headphones output.
+This may be a reasonable solution for many of you whose phone outputs too low a voltage on the headphone output.

 Screenshots

-Games are listed in a hierarchical order, with the main screen sorting them alphabetically.
+Games are listed hierarchically, with the main screen sorting them alphabetically.

 Many games have variations; some are re-published with minor tweaks or fixes, and some are simply different editions of the same game.
 The game screen will show you each edition (that the app knows of) for a selected game.

-As you PLAY a game, you can PAUSE it and REWIND to any gap that separates chunks of data.
+As you PLAY the sound, you can PAUSE it and REWIND to any gap separating data chunks.

-The Favorites list keeps your list of games you'd like to quickly access without having to search for them.
-The 5-star rating system is for your convenience - the games on the favorites list will be sorted by the rating you give them.
+The Favorites list keeps your list of games you’d like to access quickly without searching for them.
+The 5-star rating system is for your convenience – the games on the favorites list will be sorted by the rating you give them.

 If you wish to remove a game from a list, give it a 1-star rating and then click on the 1-star rating again.
-You will see the refreshed list once you click on any other page and come back.
+You will see the refreshed list once you click on any other page and return.

 On the bottom of this tab is a link to a web page that lists a couple of sites that host collections of program images.
-Since PlayZX does not index ZX81 and MSX files but just decodes their image formats, those links provide some convenience to getting those images.
+Since PlayZX does not index ZX81 and MSX files but only decodes their image formats, those links provide some convenience for getting those images.

 The simplest way to search a ZX Spectrum image database is to search by a game name.

-The third, and the most powerful way to search, is to type in a MySQL query.
-Press the equal sign character ("=") as the first character to enter that mode; the edit field will change color to cyan showing you that you are now expected to type in a MySQL query.
+The third and most powerful search method is to type in a MySQL query.
+Press the equal sign character (“=”) as the first character to enter that mode; the edit field will change color to cyan, showing you that you are now expected to type in a MySQL query.

 Note that only the first 50 search results will be shown, so if you don't see your game on the list, revise the search.
 You may use an underscore character ("_") as a substitute for any letter or a percentage character ("%") to substitute any groups of letters.

-The Local tab provides you with an option to select, decode and play your own image not only for ZX Spectrum, but also for ZX81 and MSX machines.
-The test pilot tone is, however, only for ZX Spectrum: when selected, it will play continuously until you click on the STOP button so you can have as long as you need to adjust the signal quality.
+The Local tab allows you to select, decode and play your own image for ZX Spectrum and ZX81, and MSX machines.
+However, the test pilot tone is only for ZX Spectrum: when selected, it will play continuously until you click on the STOP button, so you can have it as long as you need to adjust the signal quality.

 Click on the SELECT button to open a file browser.
-Select an image from your own device and then click on the SELECT button again.
+Select an image from your device and then click the SELECT button again.

 The middle button, UNZIP, can be used to unzip a file in place since some images, or sets of images, might be pk-zipped.

-You can PLAY the selected file immediately or click on the ADD button to add it to your local list which will keep references to locations of those images for your convenience so you don't have to search for them again.
+You can PLAY the selected file immediately or click on the ADD button to add it to your local list, which will keep references to the locations of those images for your convenience so you don’t have to search for them again.

-If you wish to delete an image reference from your local list, press and hold the delete button (X).
-This will not remove it from your device storage where you selected it from, but will only remove the name from this list.
+Suppose you wish to delete an image reference from your local list, press and hold the delete button (X).
+This will not remove it from your device storage where you selected it from, but it will only remove the name from this list.

 Known Issues

 Some games do not work or do not load cleanly.
-Although I have put a lot of effort in trying to clean up the database and pick only games that, according to a certain heuristic, should work, in practice, there are not working.
-In particular, many games that utilize various speed loading techniques may not work.
-We'll live with that.
+Although I have put a lot of effort into trying to clean up the database and pick only games that, according to a certain heuristic, should work, in practice, there are not working.
+In particular, games that utilize various speed-loading techniques may not work.
+We’ll live with that.

-Cannot enter a local folder that has "#" in the name (an issue with the software framework that I am using).
-Crazy, but we'll live with it.
-Just don't name your folders that way 🙂
+You cannot enter a local folder with “#” in the name (an issue with the software framework I am using).
+Crazy, but we’ll also live with it.
+Just don’t name your folders that way 🙂

 Happy gaming!